arashash/arashash.github.io/_posts/2020-02-23-deeplearning-ch10-lect2.md

 ---
 layout: post
 published: true
-title: 'Recurrent and Recursive Nets: Lecture 2'
+title: 'Recurrent and Recursive Nets: Part 2'
 subtitle: >-
   We continue the previous lesson by introducing different RNN architures and back-propagation through-time and teacher-forcing algorithms for training.